joeypiccola/updatereporting_win/README.md

 ## Known Issues

-1. Because this module is setting up a windows scheduled task, if you ever wish to stop using this module you will first need to define the updatereporting_win class' `$task_ensure` param to `absent`.s
+1. Because this module is setting up a windows scheduled task, if you ever wish to stop using this module you will first need to define the updatereporting_win class' `$task_ensure` param to `absent`, allow puppet to run, then remove the class.